sa-tre/satre-specification/docs/source/standard.md

 ## 2. Computing technology

-What the organisation does to manage systems for storing, retrieving, analysing and sending information.
+What the TRE organisation does to manage systems for storing, retrieving, analysing and sending information.

 ### 2.1 End user computing

-The ability of the organisation to provide and manage devices workspaces, interfaces and applications used by researchers to interact with underlying systems and data.
+The ability of the TRE organisation to provide and manage devices workspaces, interfaces and applications used by researchers to interact with underlying systems and data.

 #### 2.1.1 User interface